MewsSystems/gitbook-connector-api/use-cases/event-management.md

 #### Managing availability block inventory and pickup

-Call [Get availability blocks](../operations/services.md#get-all-availability-blocks) to retrieve information about existing availability blocks, as well as all associated reservations and availability adjustments.
+Call [Get all availability blocks](../operations/services.md#get-all-availability-blocks) to retrieve information about existing availability blocks, as well as all associated reservations and availability adjustments.
 To avoid the need of regular polling, you can make use of [Webhooks for Reservation events](../webhooks.md#general-message) to automatically receive information of reservation creation and/or changes.
 Note the `AvailabilityBlockId` in the [`ServiceOrders`](../webhooks.md#entities) object to record pickup for the relevant availability block in your system and in Mews.
 When a reservation no longer belongs to the `AvailabilityBlock`, follow the format described in [Update reservation](../operations/reservations#update-reservations) to remove the `AvailabilityBlockId`.

 **Note:**